Cxbx-Reloaded/Cxbx-Reloaded/src/CxbxDebugger/README.md

 The debugger is a standalone C# application which wraps the child instance of Cxbx-Reloaded used to launch the XBE file.

 It uses the debugger API provided by Windows, primarily **WaitForDebugEvent** and **ContinueDebugEvent**.
-This API was implemented in C# by the Chromium project, and is used selectively in this project.
+The C# implementation is taken from the VsChromium project.

 ## Roadmap

 ### Primary